-Emily Giattina, LCSW
+Emily Giattina Schneider, LCSW

-Along with seeing individuals, Emily also sees couples who are interested in premarital counseling.
+Along with seeing individuals, Emily also sees couples and couples who are interested in premarital counseling.
 Emily is trained facilitator of Prepare/Enrich, which is the leading relationship inventory utilized by relationship counselors across the country.

 Following her passion for wanting to serve others, Emily graduated from the University of Georgia with her Masters in Social Work and has worked in a variety of clinical settings in the Atlanta area.
 Upon graduation, Emily worked at Ridgeview as an admissions counselor.
 She then transitioned to MARR and worked as a primary counselor where she honed her expertise and passion for addiction and recovery.
 Before transitioning to private practice, Emily served as the Dual Diagnosis Assistant Director at Skyland Trail where she worked with individuals that have a substance use disorder as well as a co-occurring diagnosis like major depression, generalized anxiety, schizophrenia, complex trauma, and disordered eating.
 At Skyland, Emily also provided supervision to therapists.